Skip to main content

 Environmental Roots of Urban Inequality

 My primary research investigates the formation and development of racial-environmental inequality in cities, linking spatial, quantitative, and computational and machine learning methods to produce novel longitudinal data.
-My dissertation presents the first analysis of urban environmental inequality in the late 19th and early 20th centuries, corresponding to the initial formation of neighborhood-scale racial segregation.
 This research is enabled by historical social-environmental data extraction techniques using a variety of computational methods (see this article on machine learning approaches to analyzing archival data).
 In a case study of the Providence, RI, area, I find that environmental inequality shifted from a class-based phenomenon to one structured primarily by race and ethnicity, as residential segregation began to solidify at the neighborhood level at the turn of the 20th century (see this article).
-My dissertation extends this research to a comparative sample of US cities, and finds that racialization of environmental inequality emerged alongside and in relation to the formation of segregated and unequal neighborhoods.
-Supported by a research award from the National Science Foundation Socio-Environmental Knowledge Commons project, I am extending this work to a broad census of U.S. urban energy production during the height of industrialization and urbanization in the early 20th century.
+My dissertation extends this research to conduct the first comparative analysis of urban environmental inequality in the late 19th and early 20th centuries.
+I find that the racialization of environmental inequality emerged alongside and in relation to the initial formation of segregated and unequal neighborhoods.

 Image source: Newham Photos.